cotes2020/jekyll-theme-chirpy/_posts/01AWS/CodeDevelop/CloudFormation/2020-07-18-CloudFormation.md

 ```

 - This creation policy is associated with <font color=red> the creation of an Auto Scaling group </font>
-  - <font color=blue> three successful signals within fifteen minutes are required or it will time out </font>
+  - <font color=LightSlateBlue> three successful signals within fifteen minutes are required or it will time out </font>
     - Set timeouts to give resources enough time to get up and running.
   - When the timeout period expires, or a failure signal is received,
   - the creation of the resource fails,